mdda/deep-learning-workshop/submission.md

 ## Fifth Elephant - Bangalore, India (27 July 2016)

+###    Title of the workshop.

+Deep Learning Workshop (Hands-on)

 ###    What is the maximum number of participants you normally accept for your workshop?

 The workshop includes a VirtualBox Appliance to be handed out (which is ~1.3Gb), and the practical solution is to pass around USB keys with (a) the appliance file; and (b) a folder with some web pages (including javascript examples that don't need VirtualBox installed).
 The idea of a WiFi-download is probably a non-starter, because any normal venue's WiFi would be brought to its knees by the traffic...

 Since each key takes <5mins to copy, it's just a question of having enough starter USB keys - and keeping up the 'pressure' to copy-and-pass-along.

 So far, I've had audiences of ~100 with no problem.
 But apart from the logistics of the install, there is little that requires limiting the audience size (assuming that people are willing to help their neighbours, etc).

-###    Title of the workshop.

-Deep Learning Workshop (Hands-on)
+One thing to consider : since the workshop will be long, it would make sense to have some way for people to work on their laptops comfortably (fold-out table on each chair, for instance).

 ###    Who should attend your workshop, i.e., the target audience?